mykelalvis/FATESRD/Other/fate-accelerated-SRD.md

 If you're invoking an aspect to add a bonus or reroll your dice, wait until after you've rolled to do it.
 No sense spending a [[fate point]] if you don't need to!

 Free invocations: , without paying a [[fate point]].
-If you create or discover an aspect through the [[create advantage]] action, the first invocation on it (by you or an ally) is free (if you succeeded with style, you get two freebies).
+If you create or discover an aspect through the [[Create Advantage]] action, the first invocation on it (by you or an ally) is free (if you succeeded with style, you get two freebies).
 If you cause a consequence through an attack, you or an ally can invoke it once for free.
 A  is a special kind of aspect that grants one free invocation, then it vanishes.

 ###>Compelling Aspects</h3>